ajskateboarder/wordsmyth/README.md

 Wordsmyth eases the pains of manual comment analysis among content creators and users.

-Instead of relying on star ratings given by the user, Wordsmyth *generates them* based on the text sentiment by applying a pair of models to hardcoded rule-based analysis.
+Instead of relying on star ratings given by the user, Wordsmyth *generates them* based on the text sentiment by applying pre-trained neural network results to hardcoded rule-based analysis, a process known as transfer learning.
+This combination of data analysis results in high-accuracy rating prediction that handles sarcasm. (for the most part)

-## Highlights

-- Works on almost any platform and very easy to extend
-- 85-100% accuracy on Amazon reviews and sometimes more accurate than provided ratings (see [the caveats](#caveats))
+Wordsmyth functions as a modular pipeline with a focus on being easy to maintain and extend.

 ## Usage with Python